morgan-sparks/morgan-sparks/README.md

 Pretty much any ecology or evolution interests me, but other projects I am working on include cryptic local adaptation and life history evolution.
 Read more about them on my website https://msparks1309.wixsite.com/morganmsparks.

 Otherwise, I love to fish, hunt, gather, and garden, with the ultimate goal of making really good food.
-I have a current obsession with making pizzas.
+I have a current obsession with making pizza.

 Find my science, pizza, and dog pictures on twitter @OncEcoEvo